OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 - A Debian-based GNU/Linux environment.
 - Python 3 and 'git' installed on your system.
 - Basic familiarity with terminal commands.
-- Update the EC with the stock firmware before flashing Libreboot
+- Update the EC with the stock firmware before flashing Libreboot, not required, but recommended for battery stability.

 You can update from Windows with the BIOS Update Utility or a bootable CD: